Emilien-mipt/fer-pytorch/README.md

 `python fer_pytorch/run_trainer.py`

-Thanks to Hydra all the parameters set in config files can be changed directly from the command line while running the script.
+Thanks to Hydra all the parameters set in config files can be changed directly from the command line while running the script:

 * Example with change of model from resnet34 to resnet18:
   * `python fer_pytorch/run_trainer.py model.model_name="resnet18"`